 C. INTERIM AUDIT

-Given the involvement of large number of institutions, the auditor will carry out interim audits semiannually at the end of every six months up to January 7 following the audit plan that is designed at planning stage of the audit (please refer to B above for planning).
+Given the involvement of large number of institutions, the auditor will carry out interim audits at the end of the first six month up to January 7 of each year following the audit plan that is designed at planning stage of the audit (please refer to B above for planning).
 The auditor would select representative samples of implementing agencies in different geographical regions to conduct the audit.
 In selecting sample woredas, the auditor should take into account the diversity of the sample woredas in terms of budget size, remoteness, type of beneficiaries and perceived risks.
 The sample should also take into account repeater woredas in order to follow up on status of previously made recommendations.

 Purpose of this interim audit is primarily to ensure that the funds allocated for the Project are used for the purposes for which they are intended.
 The audits are not separate exercises and thus are not only an end on their own, but are intended to facilitate the process of the annual financial audit, and also provide early information to project management to enable them to timely take corrective actions and to assure all parties (including donors) that funds are utilised for the purpose intended.